Police group opposes Obama civil rights nominee

 “This nomination can be interpreted in only one way: it is a thumb in the eye of our nation’s law enforcement officers,” Chuck Canterbury, president of the police group, wrote in the letter addressed to Obama.

-The opposition from the Fraternal Order of Police threatens to at least slow Adegbile’s nomination process.
+The opposition from the Fraternal Order of Police threatens to at least slow Adegbile’s nomination, which requires confirmation by the U.S. Senate.
 Barring additional opposition, however, he is likely to be confirmed because a rule change last month gave the Senate’s Democratic majority greater leeway to push through Obama’s nominees.

 “It was about the legal process,” Adegbile told senators.
 “Ultimately, several federal courts found that the jury had not been properly instructed and there was in fact a constitutional violation.”